Time to Read

 - Discover loads of tips and reading suggestions through our booklists and other Time to Read news and blogs

-- Read some of the speech from Michael Morpurgo at our Time to Read lecture
+- Read some of the speech from Michael Morpurgo at the inaugural BookTrust Annual Lecture

-- Look out for a fun, free book for every Reception-age child in England, this September – Kitchen Disco
+- Look out for a fun, free book for every Reception-age child in England – Kitchen Disco

 - Chat to us on Facebook and Twitter about #TimeToRead: why reading to your children is important and pleasurable, which books you're reading together right now, and how you're fitting it around a busy routine of work, school, housework and homework